-A pin can be placed on top of the foot to from a shank.
-Set the pattern selector at "F, G or H".
+A pin can be place on top of the foot to from a shank.

+Set the pattern selector at " B ."

 Align both holes of the button with the slot of the foot and place the left hole of the button just below the needle point.